-- .1 The Work of the Project is defined by the Contract Documents and consists of the following: - .1 Demolition and removals, excavation, placement of fill and granular materials, concrete works, asphalt placement, landscaping and other miscellaneous work identified herein and on the drawings. - .2 Price B to include all scope outlined on drawing C-1.5.
-All other work to be included in Price A. Price B will not be awarded without also awarding Price A. Price A can be awarded without Price B. Cash Allowance (Price C) will be awarded with Price A. - .3 Work to be substantially completed on or before August 30, 2024. - .2 Type of Contract - .1 Project will be constructed under a single lump sum contract. - 1.5 WORK BY OWNER
+- .1 The Work of the Project is defined by the Contract Documents and consists of the following: - .1 Demolition and removals, excavation, placement of fill and granular materials, concrete works, asphalt placement, landscaping and other miscellaneous work identified herein and on the drawings. - .2 Type of Contract - .1 Project will be constructed under a single lump sum contract.

+1.5 WORK BY OWNER

 - .1 General: Cooperate fully with Owner so work may be carried out smoothly, without interfering with or delaying work under this Contract or work by Owner.
 Coordinate the Work of this Contract with work performed by Owner. - .2 Preceding Work: Owner will perform the following construction operations at Project site.
-Those operations are scheduled to be substantially complete before work under this Contract begins. - .1 No work planned. - .3 Concurrent Work: Owner will perform the following construction operations at Project site.
-Those operations will be conducted simultaneously with work under this Contract. - .1 Removal of light pole/fixture and splicing of electrical lighting fed at Utilities Annex. - .4 Subsequent Work: Owner will perform the following additional work at site after Substantial Completion.
+Those operations are scheduled to be substantially complete before work under this Contract begins.

+- .1 No work planned.

+- .3 Concurrent Work: Owner will perform the following construction operations at Project site.
+Those operations will be conducted simultaneously with work under this Contract.

+- .1 No work planned.

+- .4 Subsequent Work: Owner will perform the following additional work at site after Substantial Completion.
 Completion of that work will depend on successful completion of preparatory work under this Contract.

+- .1 No work planned.